javier-andres-tiniaco-leyba/Important-Java-Concepts/java_basicsII_and_collections/README.md

 Legacy classes and interfaces - Enumeration, Vector, Stack, Dictionary, HashTable, Properties...

+# Generics
+Introduced in J2SE 5.0, this long awaited enhancement to the type system allows a type or method to operate on objects of various types while providing compile-time safety.
+It adds compile-time safety to the Collections Framework and eliminates the drudgery of casting.
+Generics adds stability to code by making some bugs detectable at compile-time.

+## Why use generics?
+Generics enable types (classes and interfaces) to be parameters when defining classes, interfaces and methods.
+Much like the more familiar formal parameters used in method declarations, type parameters provide a way for code to be reused with different inputs.
+The difference is that the input to formal parameters are values, whereas the inputs to type parameters are types.
+Code that used generics has many benefits over non-generic code:
+- Stronger type checks at compile time.
+- Elimination of casts.
+- Enable programmers to implement generic algorithms.

+## Generic types
+A generic type is a generic class or interface that is parameterized over types.

+**Type parameter and type argument terminology:** Many developers use the terms "type parameter" and "type argument" interchangeably, but these terms are not the same.
+When coding, one provides type arguments in order to create a parameterized type.
+Therefore, the T in `Foo<T>` is a type parameter and the String in `Foo<String>` f isa type argument.

+### Type parameters naming convention
+Type parameter names are single, uppercase letters.
+The most commonly used type parameters names are:
+- E - Element
+- K - Key
+- N - Number
+- T - type
+- V - Value
+- S,U,V, etc - 2nd, 3rd, 4th types.

+### Raw types
+A raw type is the name of a generic class or interface without any type arguments.
+Raw types bypass generic type checks, they are mainly use in legacy code and should be avoided whenever possible.
+They only exist for backward compatibility.

+## Generics classes and subtyping
+Given to concrete types A and B (for example, Number and Integer), `MyClass<A>` has not relationship to `MyClass<B>`, regardless wheter or not A and B are related.
+The common parent of `MyClass<A>` and `MyClass<B>` is Object.

+Generic classes and interfaces can be subtyped by extending or implementing the.
+The relationship between the type parameters of one class or interface and the type parameters of another are determined by the `extends` or `implements` clauses.

+**Target type:** the target type of an expression is the data type that the java compiler expects depending on where the expression appears.

+## Restrictions on generics
+- Can not instantiate generic type with primitive types.
+- Can not create instances of type parameters.
+- Can not declare static fields whose types are type parameters.
+- Can not use casts or instanceof with parameterized types.
+- Can not create arrays of parameterized types.
+- Can not create, catch or throw objects of parameterized types.
+- Can not overload a method where the formal parameter types of each overload erase to the same raw type.

 # Exceptions
 This information was extracted from the oracle ![docs](https://docs.oracle.com/javase/tutorial/essential/exceptions/index.html).